-- Sec.
-9. Nothing in this act shall be construed to obligate the General Assembly to make additional appropriations to implement the provisions of this act. - Sec.
-10. The North Carolina State Lottery Commission shall determine an estimate of the initial working capital and submit that estimate to the Office of State Budget and Management for approval.
-After approval is granted by the Office of State Budget and Management and with the written approval of the State Treasurer, the State Controller shall advance the approved funds by internal borrowing from other available State funds.
-The terms and conditions of the temporary loan or loans shall be determined by the Office of State Budget and Management. - Sec.
-11. The question of whether North Carolina should have a State lottery shall be submitted to the qualified voters of the State at a referendum on the question held at the next statewide primary, general, or special election.
-The referendum shall be held in accordance with Chapter 163 of the General Statutes.
-The form of the ballot for the referendum is: - "[] FOR a State lottery. - [] AGAINST a State lottery." - Sec.
-12. If a State lottery is approved by the qualified voters of this State in the referendum held under Section 11 of this act, the costs to the State Board of Elections and the county boards of election for conducting the referendum are considered expenses of the lottery; the State Lottery Commission shall reimburse the State Board of Elections and the county boards of election for these costs from the North Carolina State Lottery Fund. - If a State lottery is not approved by the qualified voters of this State in the referendum held under Section 11 of this act, the State Board of Elections and the county boards of election may seek reimbursement from the General Assembly for their costs incurred in conducting the referendum. - Sec.
-13. Sections 11, 12, and 13 of this act are effective upon ratification.
+SECTION 9.
+Nothing in this act shall be construed to obligate the General Assembly to make additional appropriations to implement the provisions of this act.

+SECTION 10.
+The North Carolina State Lottery Commission shall determine an estimate of the initial working capital and submit that estimate to the Office of State Budget, Planning, and Management for approval.
+After approval is granted by the Office of State Budget, Planning, and Management, and with the written approval of the State Treasurer, the State Controller shall advance the approved funds by internal borrowing from other available State funds.
+The Office of State Budget, Planning, and Management shall determine the terms and conditions of the temporary loan or loans.

+SECTION 11.
+The question of whether North Carolina should have a State lottery shall be submitted to the qualified voters of the State at an election on the question held at the next statewide primary, general, or special election which election shall be conducted under the laws then governing elections in the State.
+Ballots, voting systems, or both may be used in accordance with Chapter 163 of the General Statutes.
+The question to be used in the voting systems and ballots shall be:

+"[] FOR a State Lottery. [] AGAINST a State Lottery."

+SECTION 12.
+If a State lottery is approved by the qualified voters of this State in the referendum held under Section 11 of this act, the reasonable additional costs to the State Board of Elections and the county boards of elections for conducting the election are considered expenses of the lottery; the State Lottery Commission shall reimburse the State Board of Elections and the county boards of elections for these costs from the Lottery Fund.

+If a State lottery is not approved by the qualified voters of this State in the election held under Section 11 of this act, the State Board of Elections and the county boards of elections may seek reimbursement from the General Assembly for their reasonable additional costs incurred in conducting the election.

+SECTION 13.
+Sections 11, 12, and 13 of this act are effective when they become law.
 If a State lottery is approved by the qualified voters of this State in the referendum held under Section 11 of this act, then Sections 1 through 10 of this act become effective when the results of the referendum are certified by the State Board of Elections.
 If a State lottery is not approved, Sections 1 through 10 do not become effective.